aditya432-aiml/anton-LAN-storage/README.md

 ```
 python app.py
 ```
-This will start the server at the local IP address of your machine.
+This will start the server at the local IP address of your machine, at port 5000.
 The server IP will also be visible in the command window that opens.
 ## Features